Governor activates Massachusetts National Guard to help with migrant crisis

 There are currently about 6,000 families, including pregnant women and children, in emergency shelters in Massachusetts.

-The National Guard will help the state ensure that emergency needs including food, transportation, medical care and education are met at the state’s shelters while the state seeks a permanent solution.
+“Our role in the response to the ongoing housing crisis will expand to leverage our multitude of robust and adaptable capabilities in emergency and domestic operations to help those in need,” Major General Gary W. Keefe, adjutant general, Massachusetts National Guard said in a statement.

+The migrants arriving in Massachusetts are the face of the international migrant crisis and are coming at a time when the state is already experiencing a housing crunch, Healey said earlier this month when delaring the state of emergency.

 Last week, Healy and her team met with U.S. Department of Homeland Security Secretary Alejandro Mayorkas to discuss the growing number of migrant families arriving in Massachusetts and to make a plea for expedited work authorizations to allow the newcomers to work.

-The city of Boston recently received a $1.9 million grant from Federal Emergency Management Agency to help migrants with shelter and transportation.
+The city of Boston recently received a $1.9 million grant from the Federal Emergency Management Agency to help migrants with shelter and transportation.

 All told, there are more than 20,000 people, many of them migrants, in state shelters.
 Many of the migrants are arriving by plane from other states, and the timing coincides with a housing crunch.